-In SFST, we decouple these reference counts and other block-based information from B-tree blocks.
-As Figure 3(b) shows, the auxiliary information is stored at a fixed location and updated with random writes, whereas the actual blocks of B-tree are stored in the main area and updated with sequential writes.
-We adopt the idea of CoW friendly B-tree [9] to the whole file system on version basis, in which continuous file system snapshots are organized as SFST with shared branches, as shown in Figure 4.
-With the idea of lazy reference counting [8], we achieve efficient snapshotting and also solve the block sharing problem which involves frequent updates to the reference counts of shared blocks.
+In SFST, we decouple these reference counts and other blockbased information from B-tree blocks.
+As shown in Fig. 3(b), the auxiliary information is stored at a fixed location and updated with random writes to achieve efficiency, whereas the actual blocks of B-tree are stored in the main area and updated with sequential writes to support versioning.
+We adopt the idea of CoW friendly B-tree [24] to the whole file system on version basis, in which continuous file system snapshots are organized as SFST with shared branches, as shown in Fig. 5.
+With the idea of lazy reference counting [22], we achieve efficient snapshotting and also solve the block sharing problem which involves frequent updates to the reference counts of shared blocks.